 This retained amount goes toward mitigating liabilities, financing developmental endeavours like expansion or R&D, and reserves.
 The amount, which a company keeps as providence in a particular year, is known as retained earnings.

 A company’s dividend payout ratio or DPR reveals the portion of its earnings that it funnels towards shareholders and retains for future growth and development.

 Therefore, although DPR does not speak much about a company’s financial footing, it does portray its priorities – whether focused on pleasing shareholders or growth.

-Furthermore, this specific metric is extensively used by dividend investors who ferret out companies that distribute a substantial and steady stream of dividends to its shareholders.
+Furthermore, this specific metric is extensively used by dividend investors who ferret out companies that distribute a substantial and steady stream of dividends to their shareholders.

 The dividend payout ratio formula is expressed as: